Evident-Industrial/NDE_Open_File_Format/site/docs/versioning/index.md

     ---

-    The official CHANGELOG of the .NDE Open File Format, listing all technical changes using semantic versioning.
+    The official CHANGELOG of the .nde open file format, listing all technical changes using semantic versioning.

 -   :material-lightbulb-alert:{ .lg .middle } __[Documentation Updates]__